 Cell phone signals are carried through the air as microwaves.
 The sound of the caller is encoded in microwaves by changing the frequency of the waves.
 This is called frequency modulation.
 The encoded microwaves are sent to the cell tower through the air.
 From the cell tower, the waves travel to a switching center.
 From there they go to another cell tower and from the tower to the receiver of the person being called.
 The receiver changes the encoded microwaves back to sound.
 Microwaves can be interrupted by buildings and other obstructions, so cell towers must be placed high above the ground to prevent the interruption of cell phone signals.

 RADAR stands for Radio Detection and Ranging.
 Police use radar guns to detect overspeeding vehicles.
 A radar gun sends a short burst of microwaves.
 Microwaves reflect from the oncoming vehicle and are detected by the receiver in the radar gun.
 The speed of the vehicle is computed from the speed of the vehicles.
 Radar is used in tracking storms, detecting air traffic and other purposes.

 Observe the frequency and wavelength range of Microwave

 Interesting Fact About Microwaves

-There is a wide belief that since microwaves emit radiations, they are not good for health.
+There is a wide belief that since microwaves emit radiation, they are not good for health.
 But microwaves fall under the low frequencies of the electromagnetic spectrum.
 They also have low energies.
 Therefore they do not have enough energy to chemically change substances through ionization.
 Radiation here means having energy and not radioactivity.
-And there are some studies which suggest carcinogenic effects (these are not the same as previously mentioned high energy emitting exposure).
+And there are some studies that carcinogenic effects (these are not the same as previously mentioned high energy emitting exposure).